pyrodie18/splunk-ai-operator/tools/cluster_setup/EKS_README.md

 > **✨ NEW:** Automated image configuration and validation!
 The script now:
 > - ✅ Configures all container images from a single config file
 > - ✅ Validates images exist before cluster creation (fails fast!)
-> - ✅ No manual YAML editing required
 > - ✅ Supports mix of private/public registries

 ### 1. Navigate to Cluster Setup Directory